RaphaelRe/Wismut_ME_Bayes/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15050372.svg)](https://doi.org/10.5281/zenodo.15050372)
 ---

+Code was developed and executed under Debian GNU/Linux 12 (bookworm).

-*Code will not run.
-Data are not openly available.*
+*Code will not run for the application.
+Data is not openly available.*
 Results of all Markov chains can be downloaded at [https://zenodo.org/records/15050372](https://zenodo.org/records/15050372).

 Plots and results of the tables are generated from